kilokeith/stagnate/README.md

 Static site with React

+Meaningless comparison: the whole site payload (including trump image) is smaller than unuminified jQuery

 * * *

 This is an example project.
 At some point, I might pull the webpack config and entry.js out into a module.